sestaton/Transposome/README.md

 **INSTALLATION**

 Note that the following commands assume a fresh cloud instance with no compilers or libraries installed.
-There are only a couple of steps, but please be advised that it can take a little while (perhaps 20 minutes) to compile the dependencies:
+There are only a couple of steps, but please be advised that it can take a little while (perhaps 20 minutes) to compile the dependencies.
+The installation can be done with the following commands (note that this requires [git](http://git-scm.com/)):

 For Ubuntu/Debian as the OS: